mercedezcastro/agc-reddit/README.md

-# Reddit Scraper for Agile Garden Club
+# Reddit Scraper for AGC

 Simple Reddit Scraper to obtain results from a subreddit.
 Configure as needed to suit your purposes.